 Drakes Trail – This walk is just on the outskirts of Dartmoor, and follows a cycle route.
 There are two key things on the walk.
 An amazing treetop bridge, and a questionable, creepy tunnel.

-For more walk ideas in Dartmoor, you can check out the Visit Dartmoor website.
+For more walking route ideas in the area, you can check out the Visit Dartmoor website.